ayan4m1/install-peers/README.md

 ## Usage

-`install-peers` supports the NPM, Yarn, and PNPM package managers.
+`install-peers` supports the NPM, Yarn, and pnpm package managers.
 Simply add `install-peers` to the `devDependencies` of your package, then run your package manager's `install` command.

 _You may still see "unmet peer dependency" warnings, as the package manager is unaware of the installation this package performs._

 The package manager will be instructed not to create any lock/shrinkwrap files.
+If you use pnpm, you may see a warning to this effect.

 ## Development